pycom/pydocs/content/tutorials/all/repl.md

 >>>
 ```

-If that still isn’t working a hard reset can be performed (power-off/on) by pressing the `RST` switch (the small black button next to the RGB LED).
+If that still isn't working a hard reset can be performed (power-off/on) by pressing the `RST` switch (the small black button next to the RGB LED).
 Using telnet, this will end the session, disconnecting the program that was used to connect to the Pycom Device.